How many recruiting metrics are there, and which one should you track?

 If your recruiting process isn’t the quickest right now, don’t worry, you’re not alone.
 Monese was faced with the same issue but managed to reduce their time to hire by 86%.
-If they can, you can too!

-This recruiting metric is a breakdown of the various stages that make up the total time to hire.
+Definition: A breakdown of the various stages that make up the total time to hire.
 Using your application tracking system (ATS), you should be able to see the amount of time spent by candidates in each of the hiring process steps.

-Feedback speed (days) = total number of days to contact candidates after interview / total number of candidates
+Formula: Feedback speed (days) = total number of days to contact candidates after interview / total number of candidates

 CANDIDATE EXPERIENCE METRICS